-As a minor within the Department of Theatre and Dance, dance plays an important role.
+Dance plays an important role within the Department of Theatre and Dance.
 Our focus in the department is on the following outcomes: Train Deeply, Think Critically, Grow Spiritually and Share Freely.
 We feel that dance is a unique vehicle with which to do all of those things.
 From Composition classes where students explore their own creativity through choreography to high-end workshops with leading professionals in the field, we offer a wide range of opportunities for dance students to train and share their love for this universal art form.
 We always remember that our “vital purpose” (Education at The Principia p.
 107) is to help students in their pursuit of spiritual progress and that dance can be a powerful way to do just that.

 DANC 043Dance: Ballet I0.0 SH[GEPE]